 A new satellite to provide meteorological services, exclusively is being fabricated in India.
-It is scheduled for launch sometimes in the 4th quarter of next year (2001).

-It will carry a 3-channel VHRR to provide earth imaging capability in Visible, IR and WV bands with 2, 8km and 8km resolution respectively.
+It is scheduled for launch sometimes in the first quarter of 2002 It will carry a 3-channel VHRR to provide earth imaging capability in Visible, IR and WV bands with 2 km, 8 km and 8 km resolution respectively.
 It will also carry a Data Relay Transponder (DRT).